Ever wonder how to make chocolate cups like you see on those decadent dessert trays? They are much easier to make than you might think!

-Next up: Chocolate.
 Real chocolate can be finicky when melted down and re-hardened so I like to use chocolate candy coating to make things easy.
-I find mine in the bulk bins at Winco and craft stores like Michaels often have it in lots of different colors which could make for some fun.
-I haven’t ventured into the world of colored chocolate cups, but if you do I want to see pictures!
+I find mine in the bulk bins at Winco and craft stores like Michaels often have it in lots of different colors.
+I haven't ventured into the world of colored chocolate cups, but if you do I want to see pictures!

 Melt down the chocolate in a bowl that is deep enough for you to dip the balloon into it.
 I like to use a smaller sized bowl that just fits the balloon so I don't have to melt down a ton of chocolate.
 Before dipping the balloons, let the chocolate cool down just a bit.
 If it's not cool enough it could cause the balloon to pop and you can imagine what a big mess that would be.
 I've found that as long as the chocolate is around bath water warm and the balloon isn't blown up super tight I don't have any problems though.